symfony/symfony-docs/configuration/secrets.rst

       DATABASE_PASSWORD   "dev value"   "root"
      ------------------- ------------- -------------

-Symfony also provides the ``secrets:decrypt-to-local`` command to decrypts all secrets and stores them in the local vault and ``secrets:encrypt-from-local`` to encrypt all local secrets to the vault.
+Symfony also provides the ``secrets:decrypt-to-local`` command which decrypts all secrets and stores them in the local vault and the ``secrets:encrypt-from-local`` command to encrypt all local secrets to the vault.

 Secrets in the test Environment
 -------------------------------